rpearce/robertwpearce.com/src/blog/2015-09-26-long-distance-movie-night.markdown

 title:   Long-Distance Movie Night
 date:    2015-09-26
 bgImage: http://s3.amazonaws.com/rpearce.github.io/movie-night/cary_grant.jpg
+description: Your significant other and you can do long-distance movie night easily.
+Here's how.
 ---

 In a long-distance relationship?
 I currently am, and it sucks, but that will change someday.
 My SO (significant other), who is an ocean away and five hours ahead, and I were recently celebrating the passing of time and wanted to share a movie night.
 How were we to do this?